baztheallmighty/MTautodraw/README.md

 **4.1 Data Collection**

 You will need to collect the output of the following show commands into files as listed below.
 This data collection is not preformed by the script.
 You will need to do.
 It is recommed to do this via a script.
-LLDP and CDP need to be enabled on devices to get physical diagrams.
+A sample script/process can be found in AuditWithPlink.txt.
+This is a very simple and somewhat manual way of doing data collection.

 **Cisco routers and switches:**